 The highlight of any Taiwan itinerary has to be the island’s stunning limestone gorge, Taroko Gorge, which spans 19km.
 This natural wonder is the top tourist attraction in Taiwan, offering hidden temples, sublime nature, and fantastic hiking opportunities.

 To get to Taroko from Hualien, rent a scooter, join a tour, or hop on the local shuttle bus.
-Although there are a few hostels and budget accommodation options near Taroko, but most of them are a bit run down.
-So it’s best to base yourself in Hualien, where you’re likely to find more choice and value for money.
-If you prefer staying within Taroko Gorge and altogether skip Hualien, I highly recommend staying at the beautiful Silks Place.
+Although there are a few hostels and budget accommodation options near Taroko, most are a bit run down.
+It’s best to base yourself in Hualien, where you’ll likely find more choice and value for money.
+However, if you prefer staying within Taroko Gorge, I highly recommend staying at the beautiful Silks Place.

 Taiwan Itinerary Day 6 & 7: Taichung & Sun Moon Lake

 On the sixth day of your 14 day Taiwan itinerary, head out to Taichung.
-As the second largest populous city in Taiwan, Taichung also serves as the gateway to Sun Moon Lake and dreamy Cingjing Farm.
-(Also read my detailed guide on how to go to Cingjing).
+As the second largest city in Taiwan, Taichung also serves as the gateway to Sun Moon Lake and dreamy Cingjing Farm.